Thyrosis/supervisorConfGenerator/README.md

 # Why did I create this?

 Because I'm lazy and I don't like doing this manually.
 Next stop is to automatically call this script whenever a 'git pull' is done from the live server.

+# What were the issues with so many commits?

+There weren't any.
+I mean, typing is not an issue.
+I'm just having major issues with GitHub, protecting branches and that sort of stuff.